 Micromanagement in the workplace is when a leader or manager excessively observes and controls employees.
 Though some may think it provides good results in the short-term, it can negatively impact employee creativity, morale, mental health, retention, and more.

-Why Do Managers Micromanage?
+Why Do People Micromanage?

 Fear